Severance (TV series): Casting

 In January 2017, Stiller invited Adam Scott to star.
-Stiller and Scott had previously worked together in Stiller's 2013 movie The Secret Life of Walter Mitty.
+Stiller and Scott had previously worked together in Stiller's 2013 movie The Secret Life of Walter Mitty, in which Scott coincidentally also played an office worker.
 Stiller intended to appear in the first season as a doctor character, but was later scrapped because Stiller didn't think it felt right and said he's happy to be off-camera.

 In January 2020, Patricia Arquette, Britt Lower, Jen Tullock, and Zach Cherry were added to the cast.
 Tramell Tillman joined in February 2020, and John Turturro and Christopher Walken were added in November 2020.
 Dichen Lachman was cast in December 2020.
 Turturro said he recommended Walken for the role of Burt because he had known him for "a long time and I don't have to really act like we're friends".

 On October 31, 2022, Gwendoline Christie, Bob Balaban, Merritt Wever, Alia Shawkat, Robby Benson, Stefano Carannante, Ólafur Darri Ólafsson, and John Noble were announced to have joined the cast for season two.
 Stiller offered former U.S. President Barack Obama a voice cameo role in the second season, but he declined; the role eventually went to Keanu Reeves.

 Set design

 A Lumon-themed vending machine as seen in the show.

 Production designer Jeremy Hindle blended corporate looks from the 1960s, 1970s, and 1980s for the show's distinctive look, and cited modernist architect Eero Saarinen as influential for the building design.
 This included the John Deere World Headquarters in Moline, Illinois, and the Bell Labs Holmdel Complex in New Jersey (the latter which served as both the exterior shots and the ground floor interiors for Lumon Industries), both buildings designed as "work designed to do work" according to Hindle.
 The set designs of Playtime also served as inspiration for the internal sets.
 The main sets for Severance were created on soundstages in The Bronx.
 One soundstage was used for the hallways within Lumon, using around 140 feet of hallway that they would rearrange as necessary, along with special effects, to create the maze-like structure.
 Another soundstage used larger hallways that were used in latter episodes of the first season.
 A second soundstage was used for main rooms like the Macrodata Refinement Division.
 This space was designed to create the feeling of being trapped, using a large room (80x40 feet) with a low ceiling.
 Hindle also felt this room was meant to be a playroom for the newest Lumon hires, and gave it green carpeting in contrast with the whites to make it feel like grass.
 Other spaces within Lumon were inspired by the works of M.C.
-Escher.
+Escher or adorned with objects designed by the German industrial designer Dieter Rams.
+In a 2025 interview, Hindle described the show's aesthetic as having "a Dieter Rams look to it.”